 | Durian | Caution | Very high sugar and fat |

-| Tamarind | No | Too much sugar and acid |
+| Tamarind | No | Too much sugar and acidity |

 | Star fruit | Never | Toxic — causes kidney failure |